Table of Contents

 Deploying SWIRL for Production Use

-The SWIRL application is designed to be deployed behind a reverse-proxy.
-There are many reasons for this:
+The SWIRL application is designed to be deployed behind a reverse-proxy for optimal scalability, security, performance, and availability.

 Upgrading SWIRL